farissirraj/Faris-PPP/README.md

 * **Provide suggestions on how many more steps need to be walked to reach the daily calorie goal.**
     - What it does: Calculate the calories consumed based on the number of steps walked.
+    - This was done after doing some research into how steps walked by an individual can be quantified calorifically
     - Justification: Allows the user to keep track of their calorie expenses through walking alone.